ashishkarnad/sandbox/core/README.md

       "mutator": "only_check_output"
     }
   },
-...
+  "...": "..."
 }
 ```

-**2. Start the Sensu client**
+**3. Start the Sensu client**

-Now that we have our Graphite pipeline set up, let's start the Sensu client:
+Now that we have our InfluxDB pipeline set up, let's start the Sensu client:

 ```
 sudo systemctl start sensu-client